On Linear Learning with Manycore Processors: Implementation on Manycore Processors

 \subsubsection{Allocation of resources to the tasks}

-To map HTHC onto the KNL we split compute and memory resources among the two tasks $\A$ and $\B$.
-We split the compute resources by assigning separate sets of cores (in fact tiles for better data sharing) to each task.
+To map HTHC onto the KNL we divide compute and memory resources among the two tasks $\A$ and $\B$.
+We divide the compute resources by assigning separate sets of cores (in fact tiles for better data sharing) to each task.
 The respective number of cores is a parameter that makes our implementation adaptive to the problem and target platform.
-To achieve parallelism we use the threading library \textit{pthreads}, which provides the fine-grained control over thread affinity, synchronization, and locking over critical regions of the code.
+We use the threading library \textit{pthreads} for fine-grained control over thread affinity, synchronization, and locking over critical regions of the code.
 For more details we refer to Section \ref{sec:balancingAB}.
 To split the memory resources between the two tasks we use the KNL in flat mode where the MCDRAM memory serves as a scratchpad.
 This setting is particularly suited for our scheme because we can allocate the data for $\A$ to DRAM and the data for $\B$ to MCDRAM.
 As a consequence, saturating the memory bandwidth by one task will not stall the other.
+This approach has another advantage.
+While the large datasets could not fit entirely into MCDRAM, $\B$ can be configured to work only with a subset of data small enough to be allocated there.